 We found 4 ear, nose and throat specialists who accept Viant near Long Beach, CA.

-Dr. Nina Yoshpe is a specialist in pediatric otolaryngology (ear, nose & throat).
-She works in Los Alamitos, CA and Long Beach, CA. Dr. Yoshpe's average patient rating is 3.5 stars out of 5.
-Areas of particular interest for Dr. Yoshpe include sinuplasty.
-She honors Anthem, Blue Cross/Blue Shield, and Viant, as well as other insurance carriers.
+Dr. Nina Yoshpe's medical specialty is pediatric otolaryngology (ear, nose & throat).
+In her practice, Dr. Yoshpe focuses on sinuplasty.
+Dr. Yoshpe is rated 4.0 stars out of 5 by her patients.
+She accepts Anthem, Blue Cross/Blue Shield, and Viant, in addition to other insurance carriers.
 After attending Albert Einstein College of Medicine of Yeshiva University for medical school, she completed her residency training at Montefiore Medical Center and a hospital affiliated with Albert Einstein College of Medicine.
-Distinctions awarded to Dr. Yoshpe include: Southern California Super Doctors; Top Women Southern California Super Doctors; and Los Angeles Super Doctors.
-Dr. Yoshpe (or staff) speaks the following languages: Hebrew and Spanish.
-Dr. Yoshpe's professional affiliations include Los Alamitos Medical Center, Torrance Memorial Medical Center, and Long Beach Memorial Medical Center.
+Dr. Yoshpe has received the following distinctions: Southern California Super Doctors; Top Women Southern California Super Doctors; and Los Angeles Super Doctors.
+In addition to English, Dr. Yoshpe (or staff) speaks Hebrew and Spanish.
+Her professional affiliations include Los Alamitos Medical Center, Torrance Memorial Medical Center, and Long Beach Memorial Medical Center.

 Conditions / Treatments

 Medicare Patient Ethnicity